gkalarus/React-Indecision-App/readme.md

 ## Live preview

-Here you can find a link to the live preview of of this application: https://to-do-app-with-react-2.herokuapp.com/
+Here you can find a link to the live preview of this application: https://to-do-app-with-react-2.herokuapp.com/

 ### Techologies used